School Science Lessons

 This material should also be spread evenly over the soil.

-6. After the first crop is harvested, it is recommended that you apply, per banana plant per year, a total of 800 g of agricultural lime 240 g of urea, 30 g of superphosphate, 600 g of potassium sulfate.
+6. After the first crop is harvested, apply, per banana plant per year, 800 g of agricultural lime 240 g of urea, 30 g of superphosphate, 600 g of potassium sulfate.

 For better results, apply a quarter of the recommended application four times between September and April.